How we work with the NHS

 - Back pain

-Specialist Pelvic Health Physiotherapists, GP surgeries, Midwives and NHS Women’s Health Physiotherapists refer patients to MUTU as a safe, at-home solution during pregnancy, in the postnatal period and beyond
+Specialist Women’s Health Physiotherapists, GP’s, Uro-Gynaecology Surgeons and Midwives refer patients to MUTU as a safe, at-home solution during pregnancy, in the postnatal period and beyond.

 MUTU System CEO Wendy Powell has been selected as a 2021 NHS Innovation Accelerator Fellow.
 The NIA Fellowship is awarded following a rigorous selection process, to scale high impact innovations in the NHS.